LOL, What fucking rabbit hole am I getting into?

 - Follow the Stovetop Method Above to “Add rice to pot“.

 - Then follow rice cooker’s ratio and settings.

 So, you’ve extra rice from last night sitting in the fridge?
 Perfect, that is what is supposed to be used in fried rice.
 Wok-fried rice is a leftovers cooking method.
 You’re not supposed to make fresh rice for stir-fry.
-If you want to make rice for stir-fry: cook the rice, store in the fridge overnight, then use it.Love, Billions of Asian People
+If you want to make rice for stir-fry: cook the rice, store in the fridge overnight, then use it.Love, Billions of Asian People, probably.

 As of this writing I only recommend Japanese rice cookers due to their features, quality-control, and accountable chain of custody/supply line.

 - Zojirushi (what I use)

 Common basic flavor profiles

 - Chicken stock

 With Indica rice, it is still common to wash the rice until clear, but then it is usually soaked for several minutes to hours before cooking, depending on the cuisine and method.
 Below are very basic overviews of preparation.
 I’ll add links to more detailed recipes later…